ShZil/network-utilities/Scanner/README.md

 ### 2023-05-04
+[02:42] Working on a diagram using `draw.io`, regarding the modules of my software.

+[02:49] Manipulated the internal XML of the file, and inserted ellipses with the file names, using the parsing I recently made on `imports_diagram.py`.

+[03:00] I'm making the connections according to the code, and the logical relationships between the modules.

 [03:27] This helped me find an incorrect import statement, in a file that's rarely used, and correct it.